 - Social work services – Our social workers can provide emotional support for patients and caregivers, assistance with advanced directives, resources for community services and help with workplace and school support.

-- Stress management – We provide Stress Management and Resiliency Training (SMART) workshops for eligible patients.
+- Stress management and resiliency training – We provide Stress Management and Resiliency Training (SMART) workshops for eligible patients.

 Support groups can: